 This advice is for all Chimayo rugs and blankets both old and new as well for other flat woven weavings such as Mexican Indian Zapotec rugs and blankets or Oriental kilims woven in the Mideast.
 Chimayo and other Rio Grande rugs from New Mexico must be properly maintained in order to keep their value and beauty.
 While there are many opinions and theories concerning the care of Chimayo rugs and blankets, if you follow some simple, common sense rules, your Chimayo rugs will look great and last a very long time.
 The information would also pertain to Oriental rugs and kilims, Navajo rugs and Mexican Zapotec weavings as well.
-If you would like to view care instructions specific to Navajo rugs, Oriental rugs or Zapotec weavings, please follow these links:Oriental_Rug_Care, Care_of_Zapotec_Rugs, Care of Navajo rugs.
+If you would like to view care instructions specific to Navajo rugs, Oriental rugs or Zapotec weavings, please follow these links:Oriental Rug Care, Care of Zapotec Rugs, Care of Navajo rugs.

 Clean spills immediately.
 The quicker the cleanup, the less likely that your rug will sustain permanent staining.